Lertas/Netflix/README.md

 Msc in Data Science 2020-21, NCSR 'Demokritos'.
 Big data management course.
 2nd Semester.

-Create queries in Nosql database MongoDB with netflix dataset.
+We create queries in Nosql database MongoDB with netflix dataset and we visualize the results in python with jupyter notebook.
+In the report we explain them all with more details.